aacsolutions-anthony/pulselivecloud/CyberSecurity.md

     User-Server Mapping: The application must also keep a record of which server each user should be redirected to after they're authenticated.
 This could be a database table with each user's ID and the corresponding server's URL or IP address.

+    Authorization: The back-end service receives the request and must authenticate and authorize the request.
+This could be done using a session ID, OAuth token, or JWT that was assigned when the user logged in.
+You would verify this token, check that the user has permission to access the selected server, and then initiate the connection to the server.

     Redirection: Once a user is authenticated, the application will open the user dashboard and look up the servers the user has access to, the user can select one from the list and a new tab should open that is a link to that server, (ensure that the incoming request is the cloud server) .
 The client's browser will then make a new request to the redirected server.

     Nginx Configuration: Each Nginx server should be configured to reverse proxy requests to the correct internal server based on the received requests.
 They should only allow connecitons from the cloud server proxy.